 Flyways - The Importance of Wetlands for Migratory

 This branch of CAC will

 our local wildlfie to that in the tropics.
-Participants in this effort will later host
+Participants in this effort will host

-field trips for middle-schoolers in May & June at our local Nat'l
+field trips for middle-school children in May & June at our local Nat'l

 Buffalo Zoo and Marineland of Canada